Who are you?

 He recommended I check out the fancy new 3D printer that had recently been installed at our local library, as well as an extremely simple and intuitive 3D modeling site called TinkerCAD which I could use to build my Auton mechanism (appropriately enough) entirely out of plastic.

 I agreed to give it a shot, and in the process of learning how to use the software, created my first two figures; Alpha Centauri and a Quark, which came together quite quickly over the course of a couple of days using nothing but the stock geometric shapes native to TinkerCAD.
-I was instantly hooked, and immediately recognized the huge potential 3D printing held for creating all the classic alien figures we were never going to get as part of the official 5.5" toy range.
+I was instantly hooked, and recognized the huge potential 3D printing held for creating all the classic alien figures we were unlikely to get as part of the official 5.5" toy range.

-using the free sculpting tool MeshMixer, and purchased my first resin printer, which allowed me to up my game considerably and produce figures with nearly the same level of surface detail as those officially released by Character Options.
+Within a year, I had progressed from simple TinkerCAD shapes to more complex organic designs using the free sculpting tool MeshMixer, and purchased my first resin printer, which allowed me to up my game considerably and produce figures with nearly the same level of surface detail as those officially released by Character Options.

 By 2020, the project had morphed into a full-on colaborative effort and expanded well beyond my own focus on classic series monsters from the 60's and 70's with over 250 different designs from across the entire spectrum of Doctor Who.
 This website now serves the dual purpose of cataloging all those designs (including my own) into one easy to search collection, and providing resources and tool for anyone who wants to take a stab at creating figures themselves.